zmalkani/Malkani-Bike-Computer-Project/README.md

 A custom built, indoor bicycle computer designed to provide real-time cycling metrics for indoor base training.
 This system was developed as an Independent Study Project for TEJ3M (RSGC ACES).

+If you have any questions/suggestions at all PLEASE EMAIL: zmalkani@rsgc.on.ca and I will respond as soon as possible.
 ---

 ### Overview